 (g) Test results available to defendant.--Upon the request of the person tested, the results of any chemical test shall be made available to him or his attorney.

-(g.1) Cost of testing.--The cost of chemical testing, including the drawing of blood and urine, performed under this section shall be paid as follows:
+(g.1) Cost of testing.--The cost of chemical testing, including the drawing of blood, performed under this section shall be paid as follows: